boyone/workbook/git/README.md

         Update Source Code by Patching [pic]
         Patching is not working any more

-    Linux and Source Control Management History: from file and patch to system

-    Linux kernel
-        1,000 Developers
-        Working all across the world
-        Used on millions of computer
-        Used 90% of Supercomputer
-        Run on mobile

-        11 years without version control system[1991 - 2002]
-        2002 - 2005 Bitkeeper
-        2005 - present Git

     Version Control System Types?
     ![alt text](./images/SCM-taxonomy.png "Version Control :: http://git.mikeward.org/")